vultisig/VultiServer/README.md

 - is_ecdsa: Boolean indicating if the key sign is for ECDSA
 - vault_password: Password to decrypt the vault share

-## Download Vault
-`GET` `/vault/download/{publicKeyECDSA}`

-this endpoint allow user to download the vault  backup file.

-Note: please set `x-password` header with the password to decrypt the vault share , if the password is empty or incorrect , client will not able to download the vault backup

-- Download vault backup file is a standard password encrypted vault backup file(.bak) , it can be imported directly into MacOS/IOS/Android application
-- publicKeyECDSA: it is the ECDSA public key of the vault

-## Upload Vault
-`POST` `/vault/upload` , this endpoint allow user to upload the vault backup file.

-In the case that user already created their vault using mobile devices locally , but they would like to upload a vault backup to VultiServer , so that they can sign transactions with one mobile device and VultiServer.
-User can upload one vault backup file to VultiServer using this endpoint.

-Note:
-- The vault backup file need to be password encrypted , unencrypted vault backup file will be rejected by the server
-- Make sure set `x-password` header with the password to decrypt the vault share , if the password is empty or incorrect , client will not able to upload the vault backup

 ## Get Vault
 `GET` `/vault/get/{publicKeyECDSA}` , this endpoint allow user to get the vault information